mstovenour/virt-compose/README.md

 <!-- STATUS -->
 ## Status

-This package is still under construction and not complete.
-Please do not try to use it yet.
-I will create a release tag and change this message once it is functional enough for reliable use.
-I accumulated enough functionality that I needed to backup my local copy and so created this initial repository for that purpose.
+This package is still under construction.
+It should be functional enough to use but still needs some sanity check logic.
+I will create a release tag and change this message once it is feature coplete.

 <!-- OVERVIEW -->
 ## Overview